-Relationship building is key for successful PPI.
-Having an open and respectful relationship is key to successful PPI.
-A number of different factors are important for a good relationship between the PPI contributor and the researcher(s), these are listed below.
+Relationship building is fundamental for successful PPI.
+Having an open and respectful relationship is key to successful PPI It is a good idea to keep in mind this relationship aspect of PPI when designing the PPI plans.
+A number of different factors are important for a good relationship between the PPI contributor(s) and the researcher(s), examples of these are listed below.

-- A good communicator including keeping in touch as needed - Shows respect, empathy and understanding - Has time for each other and the PPI activities
+- A good communication, including keeping in touch as needed. - Showing respect, empathy and understanding. - Having time for each other and the PPI activities.